pettta/vulkan_experiments/readme.md

 - really modular code so that someone can drop this into a new repo, then start working from it as a base tool i imagine say someone wants to make some IMGUI based program that also has a shader hot reloader in it to test shaders alongside the other plugings that they are making
+- export functionality of images and videos produced with the shader section